- 23 Nov 2022

 Remote file inclusion | Scanner detection | HTTP protocol attacks | Java Log4j: JNDI and RCE Dos exploitation |

-Session fixation | Local file inclusion | Remote code execution | Java spring core: RCE |
+Session fixation | Local file inclusion | Remote code execution | Java Spring core: RCE |

-Invalid enumerations | Server side request forgery | Node.js injection | |
+Invalid enumerations | GraphQL attacks | NodeJS injection | |

-Value out-of-range | Cross site scripting (XSS) | ||
+Value out-of-range | Server-side request forgery (SSRF) signatures | Cross-site scripting (XSS) | |

 Type anomaly | SQL injection (SQLi) | ||